The great emancipator and the liberator of Kuwait get together in the newest White House portrait.

 As it turns out, it was something less—although the precise explanation remains elusive.
 Abrams insists that his decision to block out Lincoln was purely design-driven.
 “It was just the way it worked out in the composition,” he says.
 “After all, I was principally concerned with creating a good new painting, not reinterpreting an old one.”

 But the curator of the White House remembers the genesis somewhat differently.
-According to Rex Scouten, “We felt that showing all of Lincoln right behind the President’s ear might have been too distracting—just too much.”
-Hence the result acknowledges Lincoln’s indelible influence on modern Presidents, Scouten asserts, but with appropriate subtlety.
+According to Rex Scouten, “We felt that showing all of Lincoln right behind the president’s ear might have been too distracting—just too much.”
+The result acknowledges Lincoln’s indelible influence on modern presidents, Scouten asserts, but with appropriate subtlety.

 Whatever the reasoning behind it, George Bush apparently likes the result exactly as it turned out: He has declared it “pretty darn good.”
 And now that it has gone on permanent display in the White House Grand Foyer, G. P. A. Healy’s tribute to four great warriors waging peace has re-emerged along with it—at long last.